notwaldorf/.not-quite-dotfiles/💻-setup.md

 - [ ] Double check that `~/Library/Containers/com.apple.ichat/Data/Library/Messages` has the same shit `~Library/Messages` has
 - [ ] Make sure you're the owner of all these files on the new computer.
 Better yet, never change your username ever.
 - [ ] Reboot.
 This is actually important.

+Adium messages are straight forward and live at `~/Library/Application Support/Adium 2.0/Users/Default/Logs`

 ## Terminal
 - [ ] [Mensch](http://robey.lag.net/2010/06/21/mensch-font.html) font
 - [ ] Homebrew theme, custom colours.
 Use the dropper tool because I'm setting this up like it's the 90s.